-Rett syndrome is a disorder of the nervous system that leads to developmental problems in children, especially in the areas of language and hand use.
+Rett syndrome (RTT) is a disorder of the nervous system.
+This condition leads to developmental problems in children.
+It mostly affects language skills and hand use.

-Most Rett syndrome cases are due to a problem in the gene called MECP2.
+Most RTT cases are due to a problem in the gene called MECP2.
 This gene is on the X chromosome.
 Females have 2 X chromosomes.
-Even when 1 chromosome has this defect, the other X chromosome is normal enough for the child to survive.
+Even when one chromosome has this defect, the other X chromosome is normal enough for the child to survive.

-An infant with Rett syndrome usually has normal development for the first 6 to 18 months.
+An infant with RTT usually has normal development for the first 6 to 18 months.
 Symptoms range from mild to severe.

 Symptoms may include: